Image De-raining Using a Conditional Generative Adversarial Network

-In this work, we incorporate these criteria by proposing a new conditional GAN-based framework called Image De-raining Conditional General Adversarial Network (ID-CGAN) to address the single image de-raining problem.
-Similar to the existing approaches to solve \eqref{eq:observation} where they use additional prior information to put constraints, we instead propose to use a discriminator model as a guide to optimize the de-raining algorithm.
-Inspired by the recent success of GANs for pixel-level vision tasks such as image generation \cite{GAN_unsupervised,GAN_pix2pix2016}, image inpainting \cite{Gan_context} and image super-resolution \cite{GAN_sisr}, our network consists of two models: generator model (G) and discriminator model (D).
-The generator model acts as a mapping function to translate an input rainy image to de-rained image such that it fools the discriminator model which is trained to distinguish rainy images from images without rain.
+In this work, these criteria are incorporated in a novel conditional GAN-based framework called Image De-raining Conditional Generative Adversarial Network (ID-CGAN) to address the single image de-raining problem.
+We aim to leverage the generative modeling capabilities of the recently introduced CGANs.
+While existing CNN-based approaches minimize only L2 error, these methods need additional regularization due to the ill-posed nature of the problem.
+In this work, adversarial loss from CGANs is used as additional regularizer leading to superior results in terms of visual quality and quantitative performance.
+The use of discriminator for classifying between real/fake samples provides additional feedback, enabling the generator to produce results that are visually similar to the ground-truth clean samples (real samples).
+Inspired by the recent success of GANs for pixel-level vision tasks such as image generation \cite{GAN_unsupervised}, image inpainting \cite{Gan_context} and image super-resolution \cite{GAN_sisr}, our network consists of two sub-networks: densely-connected generator (G) and multi-scale discriminator (D).
+The generator acts as a mapping function to translate an input rainy image to de-rained image such that it fools the discriminator, which is trained to distinguish rainy images from images without rain.
+The discriminator is designed to capture hierarchical context information through multi-scale pooling.
 However, traditional GANs \cite{GAN_unsupervised} are not stable to train and may introduce artifacts in the output image making it visually unpleasant and artificial.
-To address this issue, we define a new refined perceptual loss to serve as an additional loss function which aids the proposed network in generating visually pleasing outputs.
+To address this issue, we introduce a new refined perceptual loss to serve as an additional loss function to aid the proposed network in generating visually pleasing outputs.